-Service-disabled veteran-owned small businesses rejoiced after the GAO held, in GAO Protest of Aldevra, B-405271, B-405524 (Oct.
+Service-disabled veteran-owned small businesses rejoiced after the GAO held, in Aldevra, B-405271, B-405524 (Oct.
 11, 2011) that federal law requires the VA to prioritize SDVOSB procurements over Federal Supply Schedule acquisitions.
 But, to the shock and outrage of the SDVOSB community, the VA has refused to follow the GAO’s interpretation of the law.
 Now, to mix card-game metaphors, the GAO has doubled down, issuing a second decision confirming its ruling in Aldevra.

 In Kingdomware Technologies, as in Aldevra, the VA decided to procure items using the FSS without first conducting research to determine whether the procurement should be set-aside for service-disabled veteran-owned small businesses.
 The GAO held that this violated the law, writing that the Veterans Benefits Health Care and Information Technology Act of 2006 “requires that the agency make a determination whether an acquisition should be set aside for SDVOSB concerns prior to conducting a procurement using FSS procedures.”
 The GAO sustained the bid protest, recommending that the VA cancel the solicitation and conduct market research to determine whether the acquisition should be set-aside for SDVOSB firms.